bazel-contrib/target-determinator/README.md

 When adding new dependencies to the Go code, please run `scripts/update-dependencies`.

 In general, BUILD files in this repo are maintained by `gazelle`; to regenerate tem, please run `bazel run //:gazelle`.

+Alongside each `go_proto_library`, there is a runnable `copy_proto_output` rule which can be used to generate the Go source for a protobuf, in case it's useful to inspect.